EwilsonS/Wilson_MCV_framework/README.md

 # wilsonMCV_framework
 MVC framework to begin any php build

-Be sure to change the .htaccess file to reflect your own project
+If you change the root name Be sure to change the .htaccess file in the public folder to reflect your own project.
+See below (RewriteBase).

 ```
 <IfModule mod_rewrite.c>